 Winter is not only snowboarding and skiing; it is also a great opportunity for everyone to enjoy unique art installation shows and large sculptures made from ice and snow.
 Some of them are small, others are huge, but all of them are truly amazing and definitely worthy of your attention.
-Here are just several examples of large art pieces cut from ice, created by the world’s best artists in recent years!
+Here are several examples of large art pieces cut from ice!

 Mysterious ice paintings by Sean Yoro